 In Kunming, the boys went to school learning the Yunnan dialect, and Mary was born.
 Hock How wrote that he did not do much during the war years, but somehow made enough from “various deals on commissions” to live comfortably.

 Front L-R: Lily, Tui Goon w/ Mary, Hock How, Jack & Paul

 Tui Goon recorded that in Kunming the family "lived on the Second (上二) street.
 Hock How had a jewelry store.
 Larry went to Wu Wha Middle School."

 Meanwhile Hock How and his old business partner, Mr. Kwong, opened an office on Wall Street for Jing Hong & Co.
-Over the next year, the company obtained the agency rights for Burma for International Harvester, Packard Motor Company, Cummins Diesel Engines, and Austin cars for British Motors.
-Hock How also returned to Stanford Univeristy to paid off his interest free promissory note from 1932.
+Over the next year, the company obtained the agency rights in Burma for International Harvester, Packard Motor Company, Cummins Diesel Engines, and Austin cars for British Motors.
+Hock How also returned to Stanford Univeristy to pay off his interest free promissory note from 1932.
 In December 1946, Hock How flew on a cargo plane to Shanghai then caught another airplane to Bhamo in northern Burma and a train to Rangoon.
 There he opened an office and showroom for Jing Hong Trading Corporation.

 The Chinese Communist Revolution in 1949